Daredevil – Season 2 (2016)

 If you read my review of the first season of Daredevil (2015), you probably thought I wouldn’t watch season 2.
 I thought so too.
 But I said I’d return to the series whenever Elektra made her appearance, and so here we are a year later and 13 more episodes in.
 The bad news?
 Elektra sucks.
 She’s the flattest superhero yet to appear in the Marvel Cinematic Universe, in part because of Élodie Yung’s lack of emotional range but also because she’s mainly relegated to the role of Daredevil’s crazy former lover.
 Even when she kicks some ass, it feels strained.
 You know you have a problem when you find yourself thinking how much better Jennifer Garner was in 2003’s version of Daredevil.

-So there, Daredevil is still okay, but not good enough to keep spending time on.
+So there, Daredevil continues to be just okay.
 I’m done.
 For real.
 I think.

 Carlos I. Cuevas